Second-Year Master’s Project

 preceptors for future students.

-The CBMP is designed to integrate public health academic studies with public health
+The CBMP and ILE are designed to integrate public health academic studies with public health

 Benefit the community or a particular target population